-Melwood's Community Support Services supports more than 1200 children, youth and adults with differing abilities to work and play where and how they choose.
+Melwood's Community Support Services supports more than 1200 children, youth and adults of differing abilities to work and play where and how they choose.

 Community Connections is a supportive service program providing quality day habilitation services in integrated community settings for individuals who want alternatives to facility based supports.

-The Community Employment program provides employment opportunities to people with differing abilities in an integrated work setting
+The Community Employment program provides employment opportunities to people of differing abilities in an integrated work setting

 Each person in the Work Experience group is given support to help develop methods for overcoming potential barriers to competitive employment.
 Positive work behaviors, the development of quality work skills, and the development of acceptable attendance and punctuality are issues that are reinforced.